adiffpirate/vault-eks-terraform/README.md

 vault kv get static/database
 ```

+> If you don't have the Vault CLI installed,
+> you can get it [here](https://www.vaultproject.io/docs/install)

 And with the credentials in hand you can access the MySQL Database:
 ```sh
 mysql \